Tds1234/Tds/README.md

 ------------------------------------------------
 ### `ResetModal()`
 ##### Description
-This method is used for reseting the position of object.
+This method is used for reseting the position of 3DModel.
 ##### Required parameters
 No parameters Required